fieryapi/ruby-ws-samples/README.md

-## Sample Ruby Program To Receive Fiery Events
+## Sample Ruby Program To Demonstrate How To Receive Fiery Events

 Setup the bundler in `src` directory with `bundle install`, modify `fiery_events.rb` in the configuration section to connect to the Fiery then execute the script with `bundle exec ruby fiery_events.rb`